The Metamorphosis Book And American Youth 2023 is our today’s topic. The narrative of Franz Kafka and its relevance to today’s young Americans

 When he is unable to work and must care for his family, he begins to feel more and more like a problem, a bug.
 As he sees his family drift away from him, he battles with his humanity.
 And he becomes alienated in his agony over his insignificance.

 He has an existential crisis after overhearing his sister declare that Gregor is dead.
 Since if he was in that bug someplace, he would have fled and saved his family’s grief.
 He dies as a result of the final, deadly strike.

 I am part of the younger generation that lived through the Great Recession of 2008.
 Our creativity and individuality were praised.
 And suppressed by a school system designed to prepare us for “the real world”.
 Not by teaching us how to budget, cook, or even navigate our own bodies.

 But by teaching us to accept overtime in the form of homework.
 To move through our days guided by the sound of a bell.
 And to accept that the worth of our work will always determine anyone higher on the food supply chain.

-Part of me relates with Gregor because humiliated.
+Part of me relates with Gregor because humiliated me.
 And mistreated because of my financial situation. dependency.
 No matter how many hours I work every week or how good my grades are.
 I always feel inadequate when I can’t buy my own groceries.

-Gregor is place in a position of dependency.
+Gregor is placed in a position of dependency.
 And the crushing weight of his incapacity to contribute.
 The strain placed on him by the notion.
-That he is less than human now that he cannot work, eats away at his humanity from inside.
+That he is less than human now that he cannot work, eats away at his humanity from the inside.

 way beyond our control We strive and succeed, but rarely enough.
 We as a culture must alter our notion of worth away from financial usefulness.
 We need to view individuals for who they are, rather than for what they can do for us.
 Hope you enjoy reading our article The Metamorphosis Book And American Youth 2022.